ElektraInitiative/libelektra/doc/API.md

 The cascading tree is the logical tree to be used in applications.
 The other trees are the physical ones that stem from configuration sources.
-When using cascading key the best key will be searched at runtime, which appears like a tree on its own.
+When using cascading key the best key will be searched at run-time, which appears like a tree on its own.
 See @ref cascading in the documentation of ksLookupByName() on how the selection of keys works.